mikekinsman/aks-ctf/docs/scenario_1_defense.md

 ### Confirming the Foreign Workload

 __Blue__ sends a message back to the developers asking for confirmation of the suspicious `bitcoinero` image, and they all agree they don't know who created the `deployment`. __Blue__ looks at the audit logs for the AKS cluster in the Azure Portal.

+!!!note "Note"
+    You may need to [change from *Simple Mode* to *KQL Mode*](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-simple-mode#switch-modes) in your Log Analytics Workspace

 ```kql
 AKSAuditAdmin
 | where RequestUri startswith "/apis/apps/v1/namespaces/dev/"